-Betta fish are often considered solitary fish, generally because of the highly aggressive and territorial nature of male bettas toward other males, so do betta fish like mirrors?
+Betta fish are often considered solitary fish, generally because of male bettas’ highly aggressive and territorial nature toward other males, so do betta fish like mirrors, or will they become just as aggressive at their own reflection?

-It’s not really understood whether betta fish like mirrors.
-On the one hand, they may become aggressive at the sight of their own reflection and will instinctively flare their fins, while on the other hand, this is very natural behavior and potentially good exercise without the risk of injury.
+Betta mirrors are commonly used for exercise.
+Betta fish may become aggressive at the sight of their own reflection and will instinctively flare their fins, but shows of aggression are a natural behavior and potentially good exercise.
+A betta mirror can provide this without risk of injury through fighting another fish.

-Betta fish are also known as Siamese Fighting fish because they are very territorial and aggressive, and there is potential for them to fight (sometimes to the death).
+Betta fish are called Siamese Fighting fish because they are very territorial and aggressive, with the potential for fighting (sometimes to the death).
 Betta owners are always advised to keep male bettas in separate tanks.

 Do Betta Fish Like Mirrors

 Betta fish are pretty intelligent as fish go, but understanding that what they see in a mirror is only a reflection of themselves is asking a little much.
-Maybe over time, they will understand, or maybe they will realize that the fish they see in the mirror is not a threat to them, but generally, betta fish are not overly concerned by their own reflection.
+Maybe over time, they will understand to some degree, or maybe they will just realize the reflection is not a threat, but generally, betta fish are not overly concerned by their own reflection.

-There will always be some exceptions to this, and I know of a couple of reports where betta fish have been aggressive toward the mirror.
-However, in all cases, it was due to other issues such as bullying from another tank mate or the betta in its mating season.
+There will always be exceptions to this, and I know of a couple of reports where betta fish have been aggressive toward the mirror.
+However, in all cases, it was due to other issues, such as bullying from another tank mate or the betta in its mating season.

 Do Bettas Get Lonely

-In their natural habitat, betta fish will frequently come across their own species in the waters they inhabit and will flare up to protect their territory or a potential mate.
-This behavior may be considered stressful, but it is very natural, and it could be considered more unkind to keep them confined and away from their own species.
+In their natural habitat, betta fish frequently come across their own species in the waters they inhabit and flare up to protect their territory or a potential mate.
+This behavior may be considered stressful for betta fish, but it is very natural, and it could be considered more unkind to keep them confined and away from their own species.

 If you do not keep your betta in a community tank setup with easy-going tank mates or with other bettas of the opposite sex, a mirror may be of some comfort to them and will help activate some of their natural instincts.